amparoamparo/portfolio/README.md

 [![Score for amparo.codes on Website Carbon Calculator](/screenshots/websitecarbon--25-06-2023.png)](https://www.websitecarbon.com/website/amparo-codes/)

-## Observations
+## 📝 Observations

 ### Accessibility

+#### Colour contrast and readability

 During the design phase, I paid close attention to colour contrast by using tools like [WebAIM's Contrast Checker](https://webaim.org/resources/contrastchecker/), and, lately my favourite, [WhoCanUse](https://www.whocanuse.com/).
 This allowed me to ensure that the colour combinations used in the design met accessibility standards and provide optimal readability for all users.

 Additionally, I made specific content design decisions to enhance readability and ease-of-use, considering factors such as font size, spacing, and layout.

-Now, in the development phase, I'm focusing on implementing accessibility features and conducting thorough testing to ensure an inclusive experience.
-Here are some key practices I'm following:
+#### Semantic HTML

-- Semantic HTML: as I do in all my projects, I prioritised the use of semantic HTML elements.
+As I do in all my projects, I prioritised the use of semantic HTML elements.
 Whenever possible, I chose appropriate tags for the content.
 For example, using the `<address>` tag for social media links, rather than `<nav>` as it conveys the purpose accurately without implying navigation.

+#### ARIA labels

-- ARIA labels: adding ARIA labels to elements, ensuring that non-textual content, interactive elements, and more complex components are properly labeled.
+Added ARIA labels to elements, ensuring that non-textual content, interactive elements, and more complex components are properly labeled.
 This enables screen readers to provide meaningful and contextual information to users.

+#### Keyboard accessibility

-- Keyboard accessibility: making sure all interactive elements, including buttons and navigation, are easily accessible using a keyboard alone, and receive focus and behave intuitively.
+Made sure all interactive elements, including buttons and navigation, are easily accessible using a keyboard alone, and receive focus and behave intuitively.

-- Avoiding clutter in the accessibility tree: to prevent unnecessary distractions for screen reader users, I took care to exclude decorative elements from the accessibility tree.
+#### Avoiding clutter in the accessibility tree

+To prevent unnecessary distractions for screen reader users, I took care to exclude decorative elements from the accessibility tree.
 This ensures that users receive relevant and meaningful information without being overwhelmed by excessive detail.

+#### Third-party tools

-- Third-party tools: to enhance the accessibility evaluation process, I use browser extensions and accessibility testing tools like Chrome DevTools' [CSS Overview](https://developer.chrome.com/docs/devtools/css-overview/), and axe DevTools, amongst others.
+To enhance the accessibility evaluation process, I use browser extensions and accessibility testing tools like Chrome DevTools' [CSS Overview](https://developer.chrome.com/docs/devtools/css-overview/), and [axe DevTools](https://chrome.google.com/webstore/detail/axe-devtools-web-accessib/lhdoppojpmngadmnindnejefpokejbdd), amongst others.